Iranian protesters defy crackdown with nationwide demonstrations

 A video posted by the Norway-based organisation Iran Human Rights purported to show protests in the northeastern city of Mashhad, Iran's second most populous city, with demonstrators chanting "Clerics get lost" and drivers honking their horns.

-Videos posted by the group showed a strike by shopkeepers in the northwestern Kurdish city of Saqez - Amini's home town - and female high school students chanting "Woman, Life, Freedom" on the streets of Sanandaj, the capital of Kurdistan province.
+Videos posted by the group showed a strike by shopkeepers in the northwestern Kurdish city of Saqez - Amini's home town.
+Another video on social media showed female high school students chanting "Woman, Life, Freedom" on the streets of Sanandaj, the capital of Kurdistan province.

 Protests were also reported in Isfahan, in central Iran, and in the southeast of the country.